 He moved for a fee of £350,000, no small change for a 22-year old League of Ireland player.
 The path from this country to Sunderland was one well travelled at the time, with the Irish interests in the club well established.
 However, not all of those moves worked out.

 This was also a time when it was thought that Irish players had to move to England at a very young age to have a chance of success.
 The leap from the League of Ireland to the Premier League was thought to be far too big.

 It's fair to say that McClean did little to disprove this theory during his first few months at Sunderland.
 He never really got a look in, with his only game time coming with the reserves.

 Despite this, he was making no shortage of headlines in Ireland.
 It had nothing to do with his exploits on the pitch but instead with a decision he made off of it.

 Knowing all we now do about James McClean, it's difficult to imagine a time when he pulled on a Northern Ireland jersey.
 He is a proud republican, but when the opportunity came to represent the country at underage level, he felt he couldn't turn it down.

 Still, he always harboured ambitions of playing for the Republic of Ireland.
-He got the process rolling on a potential switch in 2011 and it was confirmed to be in the works on the week he joined Sunderland early in August of 2011.
+He got the process rolling on a potential switch in 2011 and it was confirmed to be in the works on the week he joined Sunderland in August of that year.